Kelly Loeffler: 2020–2021 U.S. Senate special election

-Post-senatorial career (2021–2025)
+Return to the private sector (2021–2025)

 Following her tenure in the U.S. Senate, Loeffler founded Greater Georgia, an organization that planned to register likely conservative voters in Georgia, expand conservative messaging infrastructure, and advocate for changes to voting laws to increase election security.
 Loeffler personally invested at least $1 million in the organization.

 In July 2023, Loeffler joined the board of directors of PublicSquare, an online marketplace marketed towards conservatives.

 During the 2024 United States presidential election, Loeffler was a major donor to Donald Trump, having contributed more than $4.9 million to his re-election effort.

 Administrator of the Small Business Administration (2025–present)

 Nomination and confirmation

-On December 5, 2024, President-elect Donald Trump announced his intent to nominate Loeffler for Administrator of the Small Business Administration in the second Trump administration.
+On December 4, 2024, President-elect Donald Trump announced his intent to nominate Loeffler for Administrator of the Small Business Administration in the second Trump administration.

 Loeffler appeared before the Senate Committee on Small Business and Entrepreneurship on January 29, 2025.
 The committee advanced her nomination in a 12–7 vote on February 5, 2025.
 On February 19, 2025, the U.S. Senate confirmed Loeffler's nomination with a 52–46 vote.